Justification of Red List category

 Trend justification

-Otus rufescens occurs in the Sundaic lowlands, from south peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Singapore, Kalimantan, Sumatra (including Bangka Island) and Java, Indonesia and Brunei (BirdLife International 2001).
+Otus rufescens occurs in the Sundaic lowlands, from south peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Kalimantan, Sumatra (including Bangka Island) and Java, Indonesia and Brunei (BirdLife International 2001).
 It has also been reported from the Philippines, perhaps from islands offshore from Sabah.
-It seems to be generally rare throughout its range but is reported to be locally common in some areas.
-Overall, declines are assumed to be taking place owing to the extensive loss of forest in the region.

-It occurs in primary and tall secondary forest, including logged forest and peat-swamp forest up to 1,000 m, but favours primary forest below 600 m.
-Nesting takes place in March-July.
+It occurs in primary and tall secondary forest, including logged forest and peat-swamp forest up to 1,100 m (Eaton et al. 2021).

 Conservation Actions Underway